NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 We've added several examples to demonstrate how to work with federated LLM:

-- `Parameter Efficient Fine Turning <https://github.com/NVIDIA/NVFlare/tree/main/integration/nemo/examples/peft>`_ utilizing NeMo's PEFT methods to adapt a LLM to a downstream task.
+- :github_nvflare_link:`Parameter Efficient Fine Turning <integration/nemo/examples/peft>` utilizing NeMo's PEFT methods to adapt a LLM to a downstream task.
-- `Prompt-Tuning Example <https://github.com/NVIDIA/NVFlare/tree/main/integration/nemo/examples/prompt_learning>`_ for using FLARE with NeMo for prompt learning.
+- :github_nvflare_link:`Prompt-Tuning Example <integration/nemo/examples/prompt_learning>` for using FLARE with NeMo for prompt learning.
-- `Supervised Fine Tuning (SFT) <https://github.com/NVIDIA/NVFlare/tree/main/integration/nemo/examples/supervised_fine_tuning>`_ to fine-tune all parameters of a LLM on supervised data.
+- :github_nvflare_link:`Supervised Fine Tuning (SFT) <integration/nemo/examples/supervised_fine_tuning>` to fine-tune all parameters of a LLM on supervised data.

 Vertical Federated XGBoost
 --------------------------
-With the 2.0 release of `XGBoost <https://github.com/dmlc/xgboost>`_, we are able to demonstrate the `vertical xgboost example <https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/vertical_xgboost>`_.
+With the 2.0 release of :github_nvflare_link:`XGBoost <examples/advanced/vertical_xgboost>`.
 We use Private Set Intersection and XGBoost's new federated learning support to perform classification on vertically split HIGGS data (where sites share overlapping data samples but contain different features).

 GNN Examples